 3. Get or make a calendar.
 This is where Pinterest comes in handy.
 There are so many crafty countdown calendars; however, I chose to go with a fun Disney wall calendar.

 4. Make a list.
 Before planning out each day, write down all the ideas that you have.
 This will help organize the countdown and make planning easier.
 It also helps you see if you need more or less ideas.

 5. Gather supplies.
 Try to get everything you need ahead of time.
 Not only does this make planning simpler but it also makes changing plans easier.
 For instance, you may have an outdoor activity scheduled but it rains.
 Now you can just go to your list and pick an indoor activity instead.

 6. Make a tentative plan.
 Write on a calendar what you would like to accomplish each day before the trip.
 Try to incorporate already scheduled activities such as birthday parties or “daycations” and add a Disney twist!

 So now you know the plan!
-Next, how to make it educational.
-As to not overwhelm you, I will include these ideas in the next post – Educational Disney Countdown: Ideas and Activities.
-For now, review my article Deceptively Educational to get some ideas on incorporating academics into everyday activities.
-Also, get that Disney calendar ready!
+Next step, how to make it educational.
+As to not overwhelm you, I have included these ideas in the next 2 posts – Educational Disney Countdown: Ideas and Activities for Disney Parks and Activities for Resorts.
+You can also review my article Deceptively Educational to get some ideas on incorporating academics into everyday activities!

 Have a magical day!